Nothing beats in-ground hoops when it comes to stability. Being planted deep into the ground makes them almost impossible to bring down.

-A polycarbonate hoop should last 3-5 years if placed outdoors before running into problems.
+A polycarbonate backboard should last 3-5 years if placed outdoors before running into problems.
 It will last longer if it’s under a roof.

-A tempered glass (and acrylic) hoop will last until the glass (or acrylic) breaks.
+A tempered glass or acrylic backboard will last until the glass (or acrylic) breaks.
 In other words, it will last for a very, very long time.
-Just don’t let Shaq dunk on it.
+Just don’t hit it with a hammer or let Shaq dunk on it.